Emerging Europe’s greatest scams

 Many of Russia’s banks are little more than sham Potemkin fronts or glorified treasury operations for their oligarch owners.
 “Bank-like institutions” Renaissance Capital analyst Kim Iskyan famously dubbed them.

-But to date the biggest of all the shutdowns was Bank of Moscow, which at its peak in 2011, was the fifth largest bank in the country.
-The bank collapsed in spectacular fashion after it became clear its management was robbing it blind and it was eventually rescued by VTB in 2016.
+But to date the biggest of all the shutdowns was Bank of Moscow, which at its peak in 2011 was the fifth-largest bank in the country.
+The bank collapsed in spectacular fashion after it became clear its management was robbing it blind, and it was eventually rescued by VTB in 2016.

-A pocket bank of the Moscow city government, the bank was set up during Moscow mayor Yuri Luzhkov’s tenure and became an “authorised” bank of the city government, allowing it to hold city company funds and make payroll for its civil servants.
+A pocket bank of the Moscow city government, the bank was set up during Moscow mayor Yuri Luzhkov’s tenure and became an “authorised” bank of the city government, allowing it to hold city company funds and run the payroll for its civil servants.
 Just how badly the bank had been robbed only became clear after VTB took control.

 “There were two banks,” VTB’s former CFO Herbert Moos told bne IntelliNews in an exclusive interview at the time.
 “Downstairs there was a normal and successful commercial bank, but upstairs in some small offices we found a loan factory.”
-The former chairman Andrey Borodin was allegedly cutting up hundreds of millions of dollar’s worth of credits to fictitious companies into small enough pieces that they wouldn’t trigger the CBR money laundering red flags, and to obfuscate inspections due to the sheer volume of the paperwork.
+The former chairman Andrey Borodin was allegedly cutting up hundreds of millions of dollars’ worth of credits to fictitious companies into small enough pieces that they wouldn’t trigger the CBR money-laundering red flags, and to obfuscate inspections due to the sheer volume of the paperwork.

 In the final tally, VTB estimated that there was a $9bn hole in the bank’s balance sheet, which required the largest bailout in Russia’s banking history of $14bn – more than the entire amount lent by the CBR to shore up the entire banking sector during the worst of the 2008 financial instability.

-Borodin skipped town after an investigation into his bank started and now lives in London, where the British government has granted him and his supermodel wife “political asylum” despite the fact he has never been involved in opposition politics, or any other sort of politics either.
-The British press write breathless articles after he bought a £140mn-plus house in Henley, dubbing him an “alleged fugitive” rather than being accused by the Russian regulator of probably being the most successful bank robber of all time.
+Borodin skipped town after an investigation into his bank started, and now lives in London, where the British government has granted him and his supermodel wife “political asylum” despite the fact he has never been involved in opposition politics, or any other sort of politics either.
+The British press write breathless articles after he bought a GBP140mn-plus ($170mn) house in Henley, dubbing him an “alleged fugitive” rather than being accused by the Russian regulator of probably being the most successful bank robber of all time.

 The 2008 crisis wrecked his bank, but the CBR stepped in with a $1bn bailout loan.
-Except, rather than use the money to shore up Mexhprombank’s rocky balance sheet, Pugachev skipped town and moved to London.
-In 2010 the state appropriated all his Russian assets and started a legal campaign to try and recover its cash.
+Except rather than use the money to shore up Mexhprombank’s rocky balance sheet, Pugachev skipped town and moved to London.
+In 2010 the state appropriated all his Russian assets and started a legal campaign to try to recover its cash.

-Unlike Borodin, Pugachev has not had an easy time in exile as detailed in a bne IntelliNews profile of him after he became famous to the international audience.
+Unlike Borodin, Pugachev has not had an easy time in exile, as detailed in a bne IntelliNews profile of him after he became famous to the international audience.
 The DIA successfully brought a case against him in London accusing him of extracting money from the bank for his personal benefit after it became insolvent but had already been bailed out by the central bank.
 He was convicted of contempt of court in the UK in 2016 for lying to the court during the case and sentenced to two years in prison, but had already jumped bail and moved to France where, as a French passport holder, he cannot be extradited.

-The Kremlin has put Pugachev’s name on the Interpol wanted list and successfully managed to get the UK courts to freeze $1bn of his assets, limiting him to £10,000 a week spending money.
+The Kremlin has put Pugachev’s name on the Interpol wanted list and successfully managed to get the UK courts to freeze $1bn of his assets, limiting him to GBP10,000 ($12,100) a week spending money.
 There is a warrant on Interpol on charges of “misappropriation or embezzlement” outstanding.

-Privat Investigations
+Privat investigations

 Ukraine’s banking sector was as rotten as that of Russia, only even more so.
 In the last decade the National Bank of Ukraine (NBU), under the leadership of former NBU governor Valeria Gontareva, took a leaf out of the CBR’s playbook and carried out an identical clean-up of the sector, which is now considered to be healthy and well run.
-But that was not until the state had to shell out $5bn in 2016 to bail out the country’s biggest lender PrivatBank, which had been virtually emptied of all its money by its owners oligarch Ihor Kolomoisky and his partner Hennadiy Boholyubov.
+But that was not until the state had shelled out $5bn in 2016 to bail out the country’s biggest lender PrivatBank, which had been virtually emptied of all its money by its owners oligarch Ihor Kolomoisky and his partner, Hennadiy Boholyubov.

 bne IntelliNews played an instrumental role in the collapse of PrivatBank.
 In November 2016 we carried out an investigation after sources leaked a copy of its loan book.
 Checking the names of the bank’s creditors on the list it transpired that about two thirds of the names were fake shell companies that were connected to the owners.